isaacvock/PROseq_etal/docs/output.md

 HTSeq quantification (PRO-seq only):

 * `quantify/`: Calculation of gene body and pause site coverages using HTSeq, as well as pause indices calculated using a custom R script.

+There is also a `logs/` directory created in the working directory of the pipeline.
+This includes directories named after each rule in the pipeline, and log files from the execution of each of these rules.
+This is where you should go to get information about what went wrong if you run into pipeline failures.